elishamutang/SRUS-EMD-Games/knowledge-questions-assessment-4.md

 ## Step 3 - Knowledge Question (20-60 words)
 In your own words, describe what a balanced BST is.

-> A balanced BST means that the difference between in heights between the left and right subtrees is at most 1 for every node in the tree.
+> A balanced BST means that the difference in heights between the left and right subtrees is at most 1 for every node in the tree.

 ## Step 8 - Knowledge Question
 With the newly balanced BST, how many steps does it take <span style="color: red">*at* *most*</span> to find an existing item in the search tree?

+> At most, it takes O(log n) steps to find an existing item in the search tree due to the halving operation when balancing
-> Answer here...
+> the BST.